 You can get more details on repayment terms and forgiveness for your CEBA loan from the Government of Canada.
-Please note that the government is no longer accepting CEBA applications, or applications for remediating or reclassifying previous applications.
+The government is no longer accepting CEBA applications, or applications for remediating or reclassifying previous applications.

-Your CEBA loan is interest free until December 31, 2023.
-After that, any remaining balance converts to a two-year term loan with 5% annual interest, due on December 31, 2026.
+Your CEBA loan is interest free until January 18, 2024.
+After that, any remaining balance converts to a three-year term loan with 5% annual interest, due on December 31, 2026.
 Interest will be charged monthly beginning January 19, 2024.

-If you request loan forgiveness from an ATB team member and repay your CEBA loan (minus the forgiveness amount) before December 31, 2023, you may be eligible for up to 33% of the remaining balance to be forgiven.
+If you request loan forgiveness from an ATB team member and repay your CEBA loan before January 18, 2024, you may be eligible for up to 33% of the balance to be forgiven.
 Other conditions may also apply.

 What you need to know about your loan

-Please note that the forgiveness portion of the CEBA program is optional.
-You may choose not to claim forgiveness, and you should speak with your accountant about the tax implications.
-Should you choose to claim forgiveness on your CEBA loan, please speak with an ATB team member.
+The forgiveness portion of the CEBA program is optional.
+You may choose not to claim forgiveness—we recommend that you speak with your accountant about the tax implications.

 Frequently Asked Questions

 For program and eligibility information, visit the Government of Canada's CEBA site.

 The repayment terms for all CEBA loans are the same, regardless of their size.